 This is my card to him.
 A rendering of my happy heart, and love because that is the most important word we will ever need.

-There are so many things to like about this place; so many reasons not to move —
+There are so many things to love about this place; so many reasons not to move —

-the feel of grass licking the backs of my bare legs, the
+the feel of grass against the back of my legs, the

 damp smell of earth, the leaves overhead